turbot/steampipe-samples/github_activity/README.md

 (I'm not sure why Postgres doesn't report `f` here.)

-Anyway, since issue bodies can be null, the `filtered` CTE has to handle both cases.
+Anyway, since issue/pr bodies can be null, the `filtered` CTE has to handle both cases.

 To create the function, paste that code into the Steampipe CLI (`steampipe query`) or `psql`.

 Now these queries are possible.

-### Issues for user 'judell', in repos matching 'turbot'
+### Issues/pulls for user 'judell', in repos matching 'turbot'

 This does exactly what the above query does.